erika-chang/erika-chang/README.md

 # 👩‍🔬 Erika Chang de Azevedo | Data Scientist | PhD in Biomolecular Physics

 Hi!
-I'm Erika, a scientist turned data scientist with a deep curiosity for solving real-world problems using data.
+I'm Erika, a scientist with a deep curiosity for solving real-world problems using data.
 With over a decade of experience in biomolecular physics and computational biology, I now bring that analytical mindset into the world of machine learning and artificial intelligence.

 ---